eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 Tot_Val_All$Tm[ which(grepl(Tot_Val_All$Tm, pattern = "Angels") == TRUE) ] = "Los Angeles Angels"
 ```

-Repeat the same process, but for `standings`.
+Repeat the same process, but for `Standings`.

 This is a bit different because there are multiple tables on the same
 webpage.
-So, the creators buried the later tables as comments to fold in
+So, the page developers buried tables further down the page as comments.
-the data.

 It took a long time for me to figure out a work-around.